auth0/docs/articles/auth0lab/verifiable-credentials/issue-credentials.md

 To issue a credential to a user, you need to define the claims the credential will have.
 For that, we will use the Auth0 actions feature, which allows you to write custom code as part of various flows, including credential issuance.
 We will create an action that takes the user as input and sets the claims to add to the credential.

-1. On the left nav, navigate to Actions > Flows, then click __"Verifiable Credential Issuance"__.
+1. On the left nav, navigate to Actions > Flows, then click **Verifiable Credential Issuance**.
 2. You will be presented with an Action Flow.
-On the right hand navigation, add an action by clicking the __"+"__ button, then the __"Build Custom"__ option.
+On the right hand navigation, add an action by clicking the **+** button, then the **Build Custom** option.
 3. Name your action something you’ll remember.
 This action will contain the claim types for your credential, so you can tie your name to your credential type to make editing both easier in the future.
 The Trigger should be "Pre Credential Issue", the default for this type of Action Flow.
 Create your action.

 	<img src="https://cdn.auth0.com/docs/auth0lab/vcs/developer-walkthrough-issuer/image2.png" />